swiftxp-hub/spt-show-me-the-money/README.md

 ## Configuration

-Please use the BepInEx configurator to configure features of the mod (usually accessible by pressing F12 or F1 when you are in-game.).
+Please use the BepInEx configurator to configure features of the mod (usually accessible by pressing F12 or F1 when you are in-game.):

 ![BepInEx Plugin Configuration](https://raw.githubusercontent.com/swiftxp-hub/spt-show-me-the-money/refs/heads/main/Assets/plugin-configuration.png)
 (Default configuration with freshly installed mod)